Skip to main content

 Error TypeBehavior

-There is no distinction between 4xx and 5xx in retry behavior - all failures are retried.
+There is no distinction between 4xx and 5xx in retry behavior - all failures are retried indefinitely.
+Failed items stay in the queue until they succeed or you clear the queue manually.
+Location data is never deleted.

 Retry Strategy